 - Over the counter pain medication such as Aspirin or Ibuprofen for the management of pain.

 Although these methods of non-surgical treatment can help to manage pain associated with hammertoes, they do not treat the issue at the source, meaning that a patient can still be at risk of their condition worsening and potentially leading to additional complications in the future.

 On the other hand, once a hammertoe is no longer able to bend at the joint and has become fully rigid, these more conservative treatment methods will not act to repair the damaged hammertoes.
 What’s more, some flexible hammertoes may end up becoming rigid even with nonsurgical treatments.
 In such scenarios, minimally invasive surgery is the best way to fix a hammertoe and alleviate the pain they cause.

 Minimally Invasive Hammertoe Surgery

-At Northwest Surgery Center, our expert team has the skills, resources, and the experience to ensure positive outcomes for our patients.
+Tired of letting painful and unsightly hammertoes interfere with your day to day life?
+It might be time to undergo surgery.
+Treat your hammertoes at the source and get back to living free from pain with a minimally invasive procedure from Northwest Surgery Center.
+Our expert team has the skills, resources, and the experience to ensure positive outcomes for our patients.
 Plain and simple, we can help you correct painful and annoying hammertoes for good.
 Contact us today for more information or to schedule a free consultation!